marrs/manuka/docs/architecture.md

 ### Tokenizers

-Tokenizers convert AST objects into token arrays.
+Tokenizers convert DSL objects into token arrays.
 Manuka comes with just one tokenizer, but the formatter builder can be provided with a custom tokenizer and formatter at runtime to to fulfill the needs of the user.